Strategies For Self-Improvement During the Covid Pandemic

 Learn a new language.
 This is good for your brain health and communication skills.
 For example, I am fluent in Spanish.
 Living in Texas, that’s a good thing.
 Learn a language that you can use locally.
 Use it or lose it, as they say.

 Adopt a pet.
 We’ve got 4 adopted dogs.
 Science tells us that pets are good for us so we must really be doing great!
-Of course having a pet involves responsibility so be ready for that.
+Even petting your dog has been shown to lower blood pressure.
+Of course, having a pet involves responsibility so be ready for that.

 Take up a new hobby.
 As an example, my favorite is woodworking.
 Some people even parlay this into a side gig.